fortrabbit/blog/mission-statement-2023.md

 Attracting good people (aka talent) is not easy for us.
 Especially here in Germany there is high demand for DevOps and developers.
 We have high technical standards.
 We compete with big tech.
 Over the past years the wages have been rising.
 But working in a small company has its advantages as well, and we pitch that to potential candidates.

 With the COVID-19 pandemic we became a remote company.
 Hiring internationally helped us.
-That’s also a good fit to our international client base.
+That's also a good fit to our international client base.
 Diverse cultural backgrounds are sometimes challenging.
 Only being connected by video calls and software is hard.

 #### Growing pains